Image source:

 Georgia's Dairy Industry Overview

-The dairy market in Georgia is a vital component of the country's agricultural sector.
-With its diverse range of dairy farms and processing facilities, Georgia continues to expand its capacity to produce, process, and export dairy products.
-The industry is characterized by significant local production and growing export capabilities.
+The dairy market in Georgia is a vital component of the country\'s agricultural sector, characterized by diverse dairy farms and processing facilities.
+Georgia continues to expand its capacity to produce, process, and export dairy products, with significant local production and growing export capabilities.

 Dairy Cattle and Milk Production